Oka and Alexander polynomials of symplectic curves and divisibility relations: Preliminaries on Alexander polynomials and curves

+\begin{defi} Let $K$ be a link in $S^3$ with a marked component, and $d$ be an integer.
+We define

-In order to keep the notation more readable, we will leave the integer $d$ and the marked component of the knot implicit.
+(In order to keep the notation more readable, we will leave the integer $d$ and the marked component of the knot implicit.) \end{defi}

-Just like $\Delta_K$, $\hat\Delta_K$, too, can be computed from the \emph{multi-variable Alexander polynomial} of $K$ (see~\cite[Chapter~7]{Kawauchi}).
-We use the same notation for the multi-variable Alexander polynomial, except that now, for a link $K$ comprising $n+1$ components, $\hat\Delta_K$ is an object of $\Z[t_0^{\pm1}, t_1^{\pm1}, \dots, t_n^{\pm1}]$.
+We will now focus on the case of knots.
+Just like $\Delta_K$, $\Delta^\phi_K$ (and hence $\hat\Delta_K$, too), can be computed from the \emph{multi-variable Alexander polynomial} of $K$ (see~\cite[Chapter~7]{Kawauchi}).
+We use the same notation for the multi-variable Alexander polynomial, except that now, for a link $K$ comprising $n+1$ components, $\Delta_K$ is an object of $\Z[t_0^{\pm1}, t_1^{\pm1}, \dots, t_n^{\pm1}]$.
 If $K$ has a marked component, it will always be the one corresponding to the variable $t_0$.